1) A sketch pad or sketch book, ideally not too tiny. So maybe 7" X 10" or larger.

 Don't worry if you are unable to locate any of these particular pens.
 Bring what you can, as long as it's in working condition and if there are snags we'll resolve them together in class.
 You really just need to be able to make some lines on paper.

-Pens like these that I am posting images of, are typically available at stores like Artist & Craftsman Supply, Meininger, Dick Blick, Michael's, and sometimes at the office supply stores as well.
-I recommend that, whatever pen you select, it states somewhere on the packaging or on the pen itself, that its ink is waterproof or, at least, water resistant.
+Pens like these that I am posting images of, are typically available at stores like Artist & Craftsman Supply, An Artful Touch, Meininger, Dick Blick, Michael's, and sometimes at the office supply stores as well.
+I recommend that, whatever pen you select, it states somewhere on the packaging or on the pen itself, that its ink is water resistant and pigment based, not dye based.

-The reason for this is, you might draw a line you wish to correct by covering up with white and a non waterproof ink will re-wet when white is applied on top of it and look messy.
+The reason for this is, you might draw a line you wish to correct by covering up with white and a non waterproof ink will re-wet and if dye based, do all sorts of unexpected color shifts and other weird things, which is great if you're Bill Sienkiewicz.

-A lot of artists like a wire-bound sketchbook because they lay nice and flat:
+A lot of artists like a wire-bound sketchbook because they lay flat:

 You also have the option of using a pad.
 Pads come wire-bound or adhesive-bound.
 Pictured below is an adhesive- bound pad of Strathmore brand paper.